brunokatekawa/credit_risk/README.md

 #### 3.1.3.1 Choosing the overall best algorithm

-As we are dealing with **imbalaced data set**, the most relevant metric, in this case, is the **F1-Score and Recall** which are used **when the False Negatives and False Positives are crucial**.
-For this project, False Negatives are crucial, since losing these loans could lead to company financial loss.
-Thus, the algorithm that best suits the needs is **XGBoost Classifier**.
+As observed, for the context of our project, we are aiming for recall. `LogisticRegression` presents the highest recall score.
+However, it's precision score is the lowest.
+Let's assume we are aiming more for recall and moderate to precision, we could then, take advantage of f1-score, as it's the harmonic average between precision and recall.
+Thus, the algorithm that satisfies this need is **`CatBoostClassifier`**.

 <br>